 Policy victories: Clawing back the clawbacks

-Responding to advocacy again, in March 2016 government announced the elimination of the clawback of the Workers’ Compensation orphan’s benefit.
+In March 2016 government announced the elimination of the clawback of the Workers’ Compensation orphan’s benefit.

 There is still more work to do.
 Families like Neil and Jake continue to fight to stop the clawback of the CPP survivor’s benefit for spouses.